 IP address for this interface: 10.4.120.106

 Subnet mask for this interface [255.0.0.0]: 255.0.0.0

 9. Enter Y to configure the switch as the cluster command switch.
 Enter N to configure it as a member switch or as a standalone switch.

-You can configure the switch as a command switch later through the CLI or Device Manager.
+You can configure the switch as a command switch later through the CLI.
 To configure it later, enter no.